miklosme/papers/src/app/home.md

+# Daily Digest (March 7, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of multi-agent madness to dive into today.
+Let's kick things off with a splash of naval innovation:

+Imagine a swarm of AI-controlled boats working together to save lives at sea.
+That's the vision behind new research on [USV swarm control](https://papers.miklos.dev/2503.03796).
+By combining Large Language Models with multi-agent reinforcement learning, researchers have cracked the code on getting these robotic vessels to follow human-like decision making.
+It's not just about avoiding collisions – we're talking nuanced task allocation that would make a seasoned sea captain proud.

+But wait, there's more!
+Ever wondered how we can teach AI to learn from the experts without endless trial and error?
+Enter [MAMQL](https://papers.miklos.dev/2503.04679), a breakthrough in multi-agent inverse reinforcement learning.
+This clever algorithm figures out what motivates expert behavior, even in complex scenarios where agents need to both cooperate and compete.
+It's like giving AI the ability to read between the lines of human expertise.

+Now, let's zoom in on the nitty-gritty of robot teamwork.
+Researchers have unveiled [DVM-SLAM](https://papers.miklos.dev/2503.04126), a decentralized system that lets multiple robots map their environment using nothing but cheap cameras.
+It's a game-changer for swarms of drones or other resource-constrained bots that need to work together in unknown territory.

+But what good is teamwork if everyone's stuck in traffic?
+Fear not!
+The [DECBS algorithm](https://papers.miklos.dev/2503.03779) is here to revolutionize multi-agent pathfinding.
+By employing a clever two-phase search strategy, it cuts through the computational clutter, finding efficient routes for multiple agents up to 23.5% faster in crowded scenarios.

+Speaking of cooperation, let's talk commitment.
+The new [Markov Commitment Games](https://papers.miklos.dev/2503.03866) framework tackles the age-old problem of getting AI agents to stick to their promises.
+With a learnable commitment protocol, we're one step closer to AI teammates you can truly count on.

+Shifting gears to the medical world, [RiskAgent](https://papers.miklos.dev/2503.03802) is making waves in clinical decision support.
+This multi-agent LLM system collaborates with existing medical tools to predict risks across a staggering 387 scenarios.
+It's not just accurate – it's blowing commercial LLMs out of the water, especially on rare diseases.

+For all you makers out there, how about AI that can [design CAD models](https://papers.miklos.dev/2503.04417) from a simple sketch?
+This multi-agent system mimics a human engineering team, handling everything from requirements to quality assurance.
+It's like having a digital design studio at your fingertips.

+Nature lovers, rejoice!
+Researchers are now using LLMs to [power swarm intelligence simulations](https://papers.miklos.dev/2503.03800).
+By replacing hard-coded rules with language model prompts, they're unlocking new ways to study and model complex behaviors like ant foraging and bird flocking.

+Last but not least, we've got a new champion in the world of competitive gaming AI.
+[PokéChamp](https://papers.miklos.dev/2503.04094) combines the strategic depth of minimax search with the knowledge of large language models to dominate in Pokémon battles.
+It's not just beating other bots – it's playing at a level that puts it in the top 10-30% of human players online.

+That's all for now, folks!
+Stay curious, stay innovative, and we'll catch you next time on the cutting edge of AI research.

 # Daily Digest (March 6, 2025)

 Hold onto your keyboards, AI enthusiasts!
 We've got a fresh batch of cutting-edge research that's about to supercharge your multi-agent systems and web automation dreams!